github/developer.github.com/content/changes/2014-09-15-finalizing-the-organization-and-team-membership-apis.md

 author_name: jakeboxer
 ---

 For the past few weeks, the new [Organization Membership][org-membership-api] and [Team Membership][team-membership-api] APIs have been available for early access via a preview media type.
-We also warned that these APIs were in-progress, and changes could come without advance notice.

-Today, we're announcing that these new APIs have been finalized.

-### What does "finalized" mean?

-We do not expect any more changes to these APIs.
-If we do have to change them, we will provide notice a week in advance.
+As of today, these APIs are stable and suitable for production use.

 ### When will these APIs become official?